untillpro/swarmgo/README.md

   - Install swarm in `worker` mode for all nodes which do not have swarm configured yet
   - At least one manager must be configured first
 - Run `swarmgo traefik` to deploy traefik
+  - Use `-p password` option to specify password for Traefik dashboard web-ui
 - Run `swarmgo label add [alias] [label]` to add node labels
   - example: `swarmgo label add node1 prometheus=true` to label node for deploying Prometheus service
 - Run `swarmgo mon` to install prometheus, alertmanager, cadvisor and grafana